opencog/atomspace/opencog/sheaf/README.md

 Note that the above started by talking about graphs, but ends at a somewhat different place.
 It is worth reviewing the differences.
-In the canonical description of a graph, it is implicitly assumed, without statement, that ecah vertex is unique and unambigous and obviously a different vertex than eny of the others.
+In the canonical description of a graph, it is implicitly assumed, without statement, that each vertex is unique and unambiguous and obviously a different vertex than any of the others.
 Likewise for
 edges: they join pairs of vertexes, and there is no confusion about what is being connected.